mahesh-panchal/nextflow-novice/_episodes/11-supplementary-package_managers.md

 cause conflicts with other tools in the same environment.
-Nextflow supports several systems of package managers that isolate tools and their dependencies into separated environments preventing the majority of conflicts.
+Nextflow supports several systems of package managers that isolate tools and their dependencies into separated environments preventing the majority of software conflicts.

 Ideally, package management should be handled in the configuration file rather than in the nextflow script.
-This allows users to tailor execution to their computing environment.
+This allows users to tailor software execution to their computing environment.

 ## Environment Modules